esdcskp-edscpcs/skp/_guides/nexus-plugin-jenkins-install-basic-config.md

    6. Trust the certificate
    7. Restart Jenkins

-## 3. Connecting Jenkins to IQ Server
+## Connecting Jenkins to IQ Server

-a.
-Go to Manage Jenkins
+   1. Go to Manage Jenkins
-b.
-Configure System
+   2. Configure System
-c.
-Scroll to Sonatype Nexus and add Nexus IQ Server
+   3. Scroll to Sonatype Nexus and add Nexus IQ Server
-d.
-Add server URL:
+   4. Add server URL:

       > Ask SADE for the URL

-e.
-Add credentials to IQ Server
+   5. Add credentials to IQ Server
-f.
-Test Connection
+   6. Test Connection

-## 4. Adding Sonatype task to Jenkins Freestyle Projects
+## Adding Sonatype task to Jenkins Freestyle Projects

-a.
-In the Build section of your project configuration screen, click the 'Add Build Step' drop-down and select 'Invoke Nexus Policy Evaluation'
+   1. In the Build section of your project configuration screen, click the 'Add Build Step' drop-down and select 'Invoke Nexus Policy Evaluation'
-b.
-Fill in the step field values
+   2. Fill in the step field values

-      i.
-Stage: Build
+      - Stage: Build
-      ii.
-Select an IQ Application (Use Sandbox application for testing purposes)
+	  - Select an IQ Application (Use Sandbox application for testing purposes)

-c.
-Save
+   3. Save
-d.
-Run build.
+   4. Run build.

-## 5. Adding Sonatype to Jenkins Pipeline
+## Adding Sonatype to Jenkins Pipeline

-	a.
-In the Pipeline section of a Pipeline project configuration screen, open the Snippet Generator by clicking the 'Pipeline Syntax' link
+   1. In the Pipeline section of a Pipeline project configuration screen, open the Snippet Generator by clicking the 'Pipeline Syntax' link
-	b.
-In the Steps section of the Snippet Generator window, select 'nexusPolicyEvaluation: Invoke Nexus Policy Evaluation'
+   2. In the Steps section of the Snippet Generator window, select 'nexusPolicyEvaluation: Invoke Nexus Policy Evaluation'
-	c.
-Fill in the step field values
+   3. Fill in the step field values

-		i.
-Stage: Build
+      - Stage: Build
-		ii.
-Select an IQ Application (Use Sandbox application for testing purposes)
+	  - Select an IQ Application (Use Sandbox application for testing purposes)

-	c.
-After filling in the step field values, copy the generated snippet into your pipeline script.
+   4. After filling in the step field values, copy the generated snippet into your pipeline script.

    Note: A build of the project must be completed in the workspace before the Nexus Evaluation.
 Nexus will look for all allowable file extensions and scan them.